reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-02-v2.md

 In this task, you will use Visual Studio Code to review the contents and purpose of the two application files.

 1. In the **EXPLORER** pane, to open the application project file, click on **CaveDevice.csproj**.

-    The **CaveDevice.csproj** file should now be opened in the code editor pane.

 1. Take a minute to review the contents of the **CaveDevice.csproj** file.